Aliases for ATP11A Gene

 GeneCards Summary for ATP11A Gene

 ATP11A (ATPase Phospholipid Transporting 11A) is a Protein Coding gene.
 Diseases associated with ATP11A include pulmonary fibrosis, idiopathic and cerebellar ataxia, mental retardation and dysequlibrium syndrome.
 Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Ion channel transport.
 GO annotations related to this gene include nucleotide binding and cation-transporting ATPase activity.
-An important paralog of this gene is ATP8B4.
+An important paralog of this gene is ATP10A.

 UniProtKB/Swiss-Prot Summary for ATP11A Gene